Manhattan Project: Ore

 The key raw material for the project was uranium, which was used as fuel for the reactors, as feed that was transformed into plutonium, and, in its enriched form, in the atomic bomb itself.
 There were four known major deposits of uranium in 1940: in Colorado, in northern Canada, in Joachimsthal in Czechoslovakia, and in the Belgian Congo.
 All but Joachimstal were in Allied hands.
 A 1942 survey determined that sufficient quantities of uranium were available to satisfy the project's requirements.
 (Note: The original project goal in 1942 was to acquire approximately 1700 ST of uranium ore.
-By the time of the dissolution of the Manhattan District, it had acquired about 10000 ST tons of uranium oxides, 72% of which came from the Congolese ores, 14% from the Colorado plateau, and 9% from Canadian ores.)
+By the time of the dissolution of the Manhattan District, it had acquired about 10000 ST of uranium oxides, 72% of which came from the Congolese ores, 14% from the Colorado plateau, and 9% from Canadian ores.)
 Nichols arranged with the State Department for export controls to be placed on uranium oxide and negotiated for the purchase of 1200 ST of uranium ore from the Belgian Congo that was being stored in a warehouse on Staten Island and the remaining stocks of mined ore stored in the Congo.
 He negotiated with Eldorado Gold Mines for the purchase of ore from its refinery in Port Hope, Ontario.
 The Canadian government subsequently bought up the company's stock until it acquired a controlling interest.